 The cylinder release is one of the gun's most striking diversions from revolver tradition.
 It's not a button that you push in, forward, or pull, like on other makers' revolvers.
 On the 2006M, it is a rotating lever.
-By swinging it towards the front of the gun, the cylinder is release and swings upward and outward, over the top strap of the gun.
+By swinging it towards the front of the gun, the cylinder is released to flip upward and outward, over the top strap of the gun.
 This takes getting used to at the range for sure, especially when swtiching between it and other revolvers.

 The hammer is flat and protrudes at about 45 degrees with respect to the bore.
 It is easy enough to thumb back, although not extraordinarily comfortable due to its shape.

 There are no other controls to speak of on the 2006M.
 The barrels are removable, though, by use of a special wrench, as is done with the 6 Unica.

 The front sight could be described as low-profile, as it doesn't raise far off the barrel.
 This gives the sight picture an unusual flat feeling.
 It is easy to see, though, and mostly makes for a precise aiming procedure.